WELLBEING AND SUPPORT

 - In-class support

 We also work closely with a variety of different partner agencies to ensure the best experience for our students.
 All students with an EHCP will be allocated a key worker.

-We are excited to announce the opening of our new Wellbeing Hub for September 2020!
-This new space includes a new student lounge, mindfulness room, Health Hub, counselling suites, private garden and meeting pods.
+This space includes a new student lounge, mindfulness room, Health Hub, counselling suites, private garden and meeting pods.
 This will be a safe space which fosters positive wellbeing, personal growth and independent self-help strategies.

 You will be allocated your own Progress Coach when you start college.
 The Progress Coach’s sole responsibility is to ensure that you have all the support required to fulfil your full potential.
 We believe in appointing experts to the role who will liaise with teaching staff and the Wellbeing Team to provide tailored guidance.
 Your Progress Coach will help you with any issues you have and will provide the coaching you need to succeed.
 The programme also offers extensive support for both higher education, employment and social welfare.

-We would like to introduce our new therapy dogs, Arlo and Romeo.
+We would like to introduce our therapy dog, Romeo.
 Scientific studies

 have proved that they can help students to calm down and relax during difficult times.